undeflorate/installed_browsers/README.md

 > [!IMPORTANT]
 > **Firefox beta is not supported** in any of the operating systems as it is almost identical with the stable version.
 > + Beta and stable versions use the same naming convention.
+For proper working, make sure that either stable or beta version is installed but not both.
 > + For mac, you need to add a different application name for beta if you have already installed the stable version previously.
 > + By default, in windows, beta is installed into a different location than stable: `Application Data`.
 >